SymbolixAU/rapidjsonr/cran-comments.md

+* Updates v1.2
-* Updates v1.0 to v1.1
+* updates to the latest upstream header files
-* Includes a patch for gcc compiler warnings
-* Fixed invalid (non-canonical) URLs in REAMDE.md

 ## Tests